nicolecevey/nicolecevey/README.md

 - 👩🏻‍🎓 I'm a bootcamp graduate and self-taught programmer
 - 🤓 I'm currently working as a frontend developer (and occasional wordpress wizard) for SearchEye.io, an SEO marketplace
 - 💬 Ask me about my cat oliver! 🐈‍⬛
-- ⚡ Fun fact: I used to work as a coporate legal assistant before transitioning to web development!
+- ⚡ Fun fact: I used to work as a coporate legal assistant before transitioning to frontend development!
 - 😄 Pronouns: she/her